Using your personal information – Policy and Privacy Notice

 Sharing your personal data

 Your personal data will be treated as strictly confidential and will only be shared with other Officers of the WWBA in order to carry out an activity in connection with our purposes where you have consented.
+It is also important for players to be able to contact each other to arrange Competitions and for this purpose the County includes Competitors’ telephone numbers in the County Handbook.
 We will only share your data with third parties outside the WWBA if obliged to do so by law or otherwise with your consent.

 How long do we keep your personal data?